-Excavation works over the last few weeks have unearthed further elaborately decorated aspects of this ancient food environment.
+Excavation work in 2020 unearthed other elaborately decorated aspects of this ancient food environment.
 An article in ILMediano says the archaeologists discovered vases with the remains of the dishes that Pompeii citizens used to consume on the street.
 The remains of two men and a dog were also found in at this specific site.
 It is thought that one of the individuals, aged around 50 years old, who was discovered on a bed in the back of the room, “could have been crushed to death by the collapse of the attic.”
 The second man’s remains were discovered in a vase, and he is thought to have been a post explosion fugitive in search of food, and that perhaps his remains were placed in the vase by 17th-century AD excavators.

 The remains of one of the individuals at the top of this image, who was discovered on a bed in the back of a room at the amazing Pompeii food stall found in March 2019 AD at the Regio V site. ( Pompeii Archaeological Park )

 Ancient Pompeii Food Stall Yields New Roman Dietary Insights